ocrdu/Arduino_SAMD21_turbo_PWM/README.md

 *Note: still under development.
-Only works for Arduino Nano 33 IoT for now.*
+Seems to work fine, though*

 ## A first attempt at a fast PWM library for SAMD21G-based Arduinos